Tendaik96/BallysTest/README.md

 ## Instructions

 ### 🎫 Ticket 1 - Starter files
-1. Select a location on your computer to place your project and initialize it using `npm init`.
+1. Select a location on your computer to place your project and initialize it using `npm init -y`.
 Check the Node version on your computer.
 2. `Install Octokit` according to the node version available.
 See link below:
     -   https://github.com/octokit/octokit.js/#readme
 3. Create a `personal access token`.
 This project uses a `Fine-grained personal access token` as it offers several security advantages over classic personal access tokens.
-The personal access token is used for authenticating requests to the GitHub API. (see link below on how the token was created)
+The personal access token is used for authenticating requests to the GitHub API. (see link below on how the token was created).
     -   https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens

 4. Install `dotenv` package to store token, and then Install all the other required packages listed below.
 In the script section, be sure to add a `dev` entry, This will enable you to start the express server using `nodemon` by running `npm run dev` in the terminal.
 In your `.gitignore` file add `node_modules` and `.env` as you don't want all of those files being pushed up to GitHub.